raclettejs/raclette-docs/docs/directory-structure/plugins.md

 # plugins

-The plugins directory allows you to extend your Raclette application through modular, encapsulated features.
+The plugins directory allows you to extend your raclette application through modular, encapsulated features.
 Each plugin can register both frontend and backend behavior, making it easy to build reusable functionality.

 A plugin consists of a **frontend** and **backend** part: